 If you give too much asparagus to your guinea pigs, some uncomfortable side effects such as diarrhea, bloating, and gases can appear.
 We recommend that you avoid feeding them with too much asparagus at once because overfeeding can cause serious stomach problems.

-Their digestive system is really fragile and diarrhea is one of the most common problems that comes with an unbalanced diet.
-There is also some sugar in the asparagus that can be harmful to their digestive system if feed in excess.
+Their digestive system is really fragile and diarrhea is one of the most common problems that come with an unbalanced diet.
+There is also some sugar in the asparagus that can be harmful to their digestive system if you overfeed them.

 It is also possible that your guinea pigs may be allergic to asparagus.
 If you are feeding asparagus to guinea pigs for the first time, it’s recommended to first give them a small amount in order to see if any symptoms will occur.
 The most common symptoms are vomiting, diarrhea, sneezing, and a runny nose.